{{ summaryStateLabel }}

 TTL

-Time to live, the cache hint attached to a DNS record in seconds.
+Time to live, the cache duration attached to a DNS record in seconds.

 PTR

-The reverse-DNS record type that maps an IP address back to a hostname.
+A reverse-DNS record that maps an IP address back to a hostname.

 DO bit

-A DNSSEC-related query flag used to request DNSSEC records in a response path.
+A DNSSEC query flag used to request DNSSEC-related data from a resolver path.

 CD bit

-A query flag that asks a validating resolver path to return data without enforcing its own signature-validation result on that response.
+A DNSSEC query flag that asks a validating resolver to return data without enforcing its own validation result for that response.

 AD flag

-A resolver-reported indicator that the returned data was considered authentic by that recursive resolver.
+A resolver-reported indicator that returned data was considered authenticated by that resolver.

 CAA

-A DNS record that lets a domain publish which certificate authorities are allowed to issue certificates for that name.
+A DNS record that publishes which certificate authorities may issue certificates for a domain.